 - Successful completion of a language course numbered 202 or higher;

-- A proficiency exam administered by the Modern Foreign Language Department.
+- A proficiency exam administered by the Modern Languages, Literatures, and Cultures Department.

-Please note: Students are strongly encouraged to take a least one course that is taught in the target language.
+Please note: Students are strongly encouraged to take at least one course that is taught in the target language.

 While studying abroad is not required, International Studies majors are strongly encouraged to participate in a study abroad program.